kassidyb816/whois-api-lookup/README.md

 When Finished: Submit links to the repositories and the URL for the web application.

+Whois-api lookup is created with REACT, Node.js, and JavaScript.
+It is deployed and hosted with GitHub pages, and tested with jest.

 Clone the repo.
 Either through your terminal:

 git clone https://github.com/kassidyb816/whois-api-lookup